Grilled Peach Black Iced Tea

 Method

 - Preheat a grill pan or outdoor grill to medium-high.
-Place the peach halves cut-side down and grill for 2–3 minutes until clear grill marks form and the flesh is lightly caramelized.
+Place the peach halves cut-side down and grill for 2–3 minutes, until clear grill marks form and the flesh is lightly caramelised.
 Flip and grill for 1–2 minutes more.
 Remove and let cool slightly.
-Peaches should be lightly charred in spots, never burned.
+The peaches should be lightly charred in spots, never burned — a genuine char at this stage develops warm, complex flavour, while actual burning introduces an acrid bitterness that no amount of syrup-making can correct.

 - Roughly chop the grilled peaches.
-In a small saucepan, combine the peaches, sugar, and water.
-Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, just until the peaches soften and release their caramelized aroma.
-Do not reduce or thicken.
+In a small saucepan, combine the grilled peaches, sugar, and water.
+Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, stirring occasionally, until the peaches soften and release their caramelised aroma.
+Do not reduce or thicken — the grilling has already contributed depth, and the syrup itself should stay light and pourable rather than concentrated.

-- Remove the syrup from heat and add the lemon zest strip.
+- Remove the syrup from the heat and add the lemon zest strip.
 Let steep for 3 minutes only, then remove and discard the zest.
-This is aroma, not flavor.
+This brief, warm infusion is specifically shorter than the cold citrus peel infusions used elsewhere in this collection, since the residual heat of the just-cooked syrup extracts zest oils considerably faster than cold liquid would.

-- Stir 120–160 ml of the cooled grilled peach syrup into the tea.
-Taste and adjust carefully — peach should be present but clean, never jammy.
+- Stir 120ml of the cooled grilled peach syrup into the tea.
+Taste and add up to 160ml if you want a stronger peach note.
+The peach should be present but clean, never jammy — this is a tea lifted by grilled fruit, not a peach drink with tea added to it.